BANGAUTOGLASS

 Does Insurance Cover Audi Q5 ADAS Calibration?

 Many comprehensive auto insurance policies do cover ADAS calibration as part of a windshield replacement claim, because it's a required step to restore the vehicle to its pre-loss condition.
 However, coverage specifics vary by policy and insurer.
-If you haven't already started a claim, Bang AutoGlass can assist you with the process — we'll help you understand what your policy may cover and what information you'll need, though the claim itself is filed by you directly with your insurer.
+If you haven't already started a claim, Bang AutoGlass can assist you with the process — we'll help you understand what your policy may cover and what information you'll need.

 The cost factors that typically affect what you'll pay out of pocket (if anything, after insurance) include the trim level of your Q5, whether your windshield includes a HUD layer, whether rain and light sensors need to be re-integrated, and the calibration equipment and time required.
 We don't quote prices here because every vehicle and situation is different, but those are the variables worth discussing when you contact us.